wangzhou/uadk/docs/wd_design.md

 ![overview](./wd_overview.png)

 The key point of Warpdrive is that it is based on Linux SVA technology, which makes device sharing the same virtual address space with CPU in user space.
+This technology is based on IOMMU.

 This document focuses on the design of libwd.